tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: addon.addons-dir

-    The directory where add-on files are stored.
+    The directory from which |tcm| takes add-ons.

     |
     | Type: string